tiepnguyen/vue-i18n-next/docs/guide/advanced/composition.md

 }
 ```

-The above code sets the `useI18n` option to `useScope: 'global'`, which allows `useI18n` to return a Composer instance that can be accessed by the i18n instance `global` property.
-This allows `useI18n` to return the Composer instance that can be accessed by i18n instance`global` property, which is a global scope.
+The above code sets the `useI18n` option to `useScope: 'global'`.
+This allows `useI18n` to return a Composer instance that can be accessed by i18n instance`global` property, which is a global scope.
 The Commposer instance is a global scope.

 Then you can compose using the functions and properties exposed from the Composer instance.